SSProve/ssprove/DOC.md

 ```
 where `id` is a natural number / identifier, and `src` and `tgt` are codes of
 types in `choice_type` given using the special syntax (see [Specialised types]),
-while `e` is a regular Coq expression corresponding to the body of the function,
+while `e` is a regular Rocq expression corresponding to the body of the function,
 with `x` bound inside it.
 As seen in the example, `x` can be matched against in the declaration by using
 the `'p` notation where `p` is a pattern.